gbmhunter/MFixedPoint/README.rst

 Description
 ===========

 32-bit and 64-bit fixed-point libraries for fast arithmetic operations.
 Suitable for performing computationally intensive operations on a computing platform that does not have a floating-point unit (like most smaller embedded systems, such as Cortex-M3, CortexM0, ATmega, PSoC 5, PSoC 5 LP, PSoC 4, Arduino platforms e.t.c).
 Common applications include BLDC motor control and image processing.
 Best performance on a 32-bit or higher architecture (although 8-bit architectures should still be fine).

 The libraries are designed to be a fully-functional data types within their limits (e.g. supports operator overloads and implicit/explicit casting).
 Can be used with most libraries that use data type templates.

 Fixed-point numbers are signed.
 Q is the number of bits used for the decimal part of the number (the rest are used for the integer part).
 Q can vary from 0 up to the bit-width of the fixed-point number.

+NOTE: This fixed point library will usually be slower when running of a CPU which has associated floating point unit (FPU), e.g. when running on your desktop/laptop.
+The benchmark performance tests (found in :code:`benchmark/`) suggest simple fixed-point operations such as addition/subtraction/multiplication/division are about 10x slower than their float/double counterparts when there is a FPU.
+However, this library is designed to be used on CPU's where there is no FPU present.
+This library comes in useful when there is no FPU present, which is the case for lower-end microcontrollers such as ARM Cortex M0/M3, Atmel ATMEGA, TI MSP430's e.t.c.

 The "Slow" Fixed-Point Class
 ----------------------------